PaulEibensteiner/vscode-docs-view/README.md

 - Language independent.
 Works in any language that supports hovers.
 - The "Documentation" view shows in the panel by default.
 Move to other views or the panel just by dragging.
 - Supports syntax highlighting and markdown rendering in the docs view.
+- As opposed to the hover view it supports math rendering.

 ## Configuration